catinacanoe/xioxide/README.md

    If the pattern does not start with `.` `xioxide` will just search through the list of filtered items, and use the first match (passing it to the command specified in the first argument)

    Relative pattern:
    If the pattern starts with `.` `xioxide` will determine the current item using the command in your third argument.
-Then, it will try to find an item in the filtered list that matches the output of the command (can be partial match ie `ca` matches `cat`).
+Then, it will try to find an item in the filtered list that matches the output of the command (can be partial match from right side ie `ca` matches `cat` but `at` doesn't match `cat`).
 If it finds a match, it will take the name of the first matching item (as defined in conf), append the rest of your search pattern (whatever was after the '.'), and search the filtered list using the newly generated search pattern (same behaviour as an absolute pattern).
 If it does not find a match (current item is not defined in config) it will exit with an error.
    Example: you have defined `m /mnt/` and `mz /mnt/0/` in your config file, and are currently in the `/mnt/` directory.
 If you run `xioxide cd '' pwd '' .z` (the two empty strings mean: not filtering, using default config) `xioxide` will run `pwd` and get `/mnt` as output.
 Then it will look through your config and see that the first matching item is `m`, then it will apped `z` and get `mz`.
 The behaviour from here is the same as if you ran `xioxide` with `mz` as the search pattern and not `.z`, so `xioxide` will cd into /mnt/0/.
    Note:
    - If you are using `xioxide` as a cd replacement, and your `<current_cmd>` (third arg) is `pwd`, relative patterns won't seem to work right in the home directory.
 This is because `pwd` prints `/home/username` while you might use `~` in your config, and they won't match.
 To fix this, you can use `sed 's|~|/home/username|'` in your filtering command.